 Atrial fibrillation increases in frequency with aging and typically occurs in people who have underlying heart disease.
 Almost any heart disease can increase the risk of this abnormal rhythm, but the most common causes are:

-- Hypertensive heart disease due to chronic high blood pressure.
+●Heart disease due to chronic high blood pressure (hypertensive heart disease)

-- Heart valve disease, such as mitral regurgitation or mitral stenosis.
-(See "Patient information: Mitral regurgitation (Beyond the Basics)".)
+●Heart valve disease, such as mitral regurgitation or mitral stenosis (see "Patient education: Mitral regurgitation (Beyond the Basics)")

 Atrial fibrillation can also be seen with other medical problems.
 These include:

-- Hyperthyroidism — Atrial fibrillation occurs in about 13 percent of all people with an overactive thyroid gland (called hyperthyroidism).
+●Hyperthyroidism – Atrial fibrillation occurs in about 13 percent of all people with an overactive thyroid gland (called hyperthyroidism).
 It has been estimated that hyperthyroidism accounts for 5 percent of cases of atrial fibrillation.
 Thus, blood testing for this disorder is recommended in anyone with AF since hyperthyroidism is treatable.
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)

-- Sleep apnea — Atrial fibrillation can be caused by sleep apnea, a condition where patients stop breathing for prolonged periods of time while sleeping.
-Patients with atrial fibrillation who are overweight, or have a history of snoring or excessive sleepiness during the daytime, should be evaluated with a sleep study.
+●Sleep apnea – Atrial fibrillation can be caused by sleep apnea, a condition where patients stop breathing for prolonged periods of time while sleeping.
+Patients with atrial fibrillation who are overweight or have a history of snoring or excessive sleepiness during the daytime should be evaluated with a sleep study.
 Treatment for sleep apnea can eliminate atrial fibrillation in some patients.
-(See "Patient information: Sleep apnea in adults (Beyond the Basics)".)
+(See "Patient education: Sleep apnea in adults (Beyond the Basics)".)